deepika-verma-12/dsw-well-to-well-correlation/docs/user_guide.md

-# User Guide: Software Specifications, Configuration Options & Expected Behavior
+# User Guide: Inputs, Outputs, and Tunable Options

-This document serves as the formal technical manual describing the underlying data structures, hyperparameter selections, and algorithmic execution behaviors for the constraint-based well-log alignment framework.
+This guide describes the data file schemas, configuration options, and expected operational behaviors for replicating the well-log correlation framework.

 ## 📊 1.
 Input Data Specifications & Preprocessing